-Third state appears about to bring in 'Right to Appeal' (R2A): A bill is to amend the Criminal Appeals Act 2004 (WA) is about to be voted on in the Upper House.
-It will introduce a new R2A for a convicted prisoner to appeal to the Court of Appeal if there is either fresh and compelling or new and compelling, evidence relating to the conmulction offence.
+Third state about to bring in 'Right to Appeal' (R2A): A bill is to amend the Criminal Appeals Act 2004 (WA) is about to be voted on in the Upper House.
+It will introduce a new R2A for a convicted prisoner to appeal if there is either fresh and compelling or new and compelling, evidence relating to the conmuction offence.
 WA would join SA and Tasmania with the provision: Queensland and the ACT are also seriously considering introducing the 'fairness' law. - MH/BR